sadmemelord/QuasoCompressor/README.md

 # QuasoCompressor
- basic Compressor BST with custom GUI based on @landonviator of ViatorDSP tutorials
+ basic Compressor VST with custom GUI based on @landonviator of ViatorDSP tutorials